CHEMICAL COMPOSITION AND ANTIFUNGAL ACTIVITY OF ESSENTIAL OILS FROM AERIAL PARTS OF MENTHA PIPERITA AND MENTHA ARVENSISHTML Full Text

 FIG. 3: ANTIFUNGAL ACTIVITY OF M. PIPERITA AND M. ARVENSIS ESSENTIAL OIL AT 500 µg/mL 7th DAY AFTER INOCULATION (3A) CONTROL (3B) CARBENDAZIM 50 WP (3C) M. PIPERITA AND (3D) M. ARVENSIS

-Optical Research Microscopy of Essential Oil - P. Digitatum Studies: Optical research micro-graphs of control P. digitatum showed presence of spores in groups and normal morphology of hyphae possessing dense cytoplasm Fig. 4A and 4B.
+Optical Research Microscopy of Essential Oil - P. Digitatum Studies: Optical research micro-graphs of control P. digitatum showed the presence of spores in groups and normal morphology of hyphae possessing dense cytoplasm Fig. 4A and 4B.
 Whereas, on treatment with M. piperita Fig. 4C, 4D and M. arvensis 4E and 4F essential oil, scattered spores in the form of smaller groups and as short spore chains respectively.

 FIG. 4: OPTICAL RESEARCH MICROSCOPY SHOWING HYPHAE AND SPORE MORPHOLOGY OF CONTROL 4(A) & 4(B) FUNGUS TREATED WITH 500 µg/mL M. ARVENSIS EO 4(C) & 4(D) FUNGUS TREATED WITH M. PIPERITA EO 4(E) & 4(F)